-Internet access in Vietnam is very convenient nowadays with high-speed access at almost any cafes.
-In the rural areas, if it is hard to find wifi, but another way is using a phone SIM card with 3G or 4G connection.
+Internet access in Vietnam is very convenient nowadays, with high-speed access at almost any cafes.
+In the rural areas, if it is hard to find wifi, another way is using a phone SIM card with 3G or 4G connection.
 While Mobifone and Vinaphone are more popular in the major cities, Viettel will have the broadest coverage, from urban to rural towns.

 The rate of English speakers in Vietnam is not high.
 In major cities, it is easier for foreigners to communicate with locals.
-But most countrysides, finding an English speaker is quite hard.
+But in most countrysides, finding an English speaker is quite hard.
 However, in general, Vietnamese people are extremely friendly.
 They appreciate the cohesiveness in social relationships, so you will not feel too isolated when in Vietnam.

 Life in Ho Chi Minh City is always bustling